Cocaine can come in the form of a white powder or rock crystal. It is most often snorted, injected, smoked, or rubbed onto the gums.

 How Much Does Crack Cocaine Cost On The Street?

-Compared to powdered forms of cocaine, crack is less expensive to buy in the United States.
+Compared to powdered forms of cocaine, crack cocaine is far less expensive to buy in the United States.

 What Factors Can Influence The Cost Of Cocaine?